nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     Here are some commands you can try:
     - `list`: Displays all the student and teacher details.

-    - `student /name John Doe /gender male /contact 98765432 /email johnd@example.com /address 311, Clementi Ave 2, #02-25 /subject Physics /classes 7A /attendance 0`: Adds a new student with the specified details
+    - `student /name John Doe /gender male /contact 98765432 /email johnd@example.com /address 311, Clementi Ave 2, #02-25 /subject Physics /classes 7A,7B /attendance 0 /nok Bob Doe /emergency 87654321`: Adds a new student with the specified details

     - `delete 3`: Deletes the 3rd contact shown in the current list.